yonseicasl/Nebula/README.md

     $ ./dataset.sh <dataset> <size>

 For instance, a small-sized ImageNet can be obtained using the script as follows.
 Executing the script creates a directory named nebula/dataset/ (if it does not exist), and it places downloaded dataset files in the directory.
 Possible options for the <dataset> and <size> fields are listed after the example.

     $ ./dataset.sh imagenet small

 The following shows possible <dataset> and <size> options to put in the script run command shown above.

     Dataset command: ./dataset.sh <dataset> <size>

     <dataset> options: imagenet, nist, ptb
     <size> options: large, medium, small

 Nebula provides a set of pre-trained weights for user convenience.
 The weights can be used for inference of neural network benchmarks or optionally as initial states of training.
 Similar to the process of obtaining a dataset, weights can be downloaded using the weight.sh script file as follows.

     $ ./weight.sh <network> <size>

 The following lists possible <network> and <size> options to put in the script run command shown above.

     Weight command: weight.sh <network> <size>

-    <benchmark> options: alexnet, dbn, lstm, mlp, resnet, rnn, vgg
+    <network> options: alexnet, dbn, lstm, mlp, resnet, rnn, vgg
     <size> options: large, medium, small

 ## Run
 After a Nebula benchmark is built and dataset and weight files are downloaded, the benchmark becomes ready to execute either for inference or training.
 The nebula.sh script facilitates the execution of Nebula benchmark.
 A run command to execute the benchmark follows the format shown below.
 The <run type> field in the command specifies an execution type, i.e., test or train.
-The <benchmark> field indicates a target benchmark to run, such as alexnet_small for small-sized AlexNet.
+The <benchmark> field indicates a target benchmark to run, such as vgg small for small-sized vgg.

-    $ ./nebula.sh <run type> <benchmark>
+    $ ./nebula.sh <run type> <benchmark> <small>

-For example, the following command runs the inference of small-sized benchmark of AlexNet.
+For example, the following command runs the inference of small-sized benchmark of VGG.

-    $ ./nebula.sh test alexnet_small
+    $ ./nebula.sh test vgg small

 Similarly, training a medium-sized ResNet can be done using the following command.

-    $ ./nebula.sh train resnet_medium
+    $ ./nebula.sh train resnet medium

 ## Reference and Contact